Bulgarian villagers in chronic limbo over coal mine expansion

 The truth is, however, that Bulgaria can only afford to keep mining coal because much of the costs of this business are not acknowledged by the state.
 Instead, they are being quietly passed onto communities like the Beli Bryag one.

-The EBRD, which is a public bank of the European Union, should pay close attention to how this dispute plays out.
+The EBRD is a public bank where the European Union, the European Investment Bank (EIB) and the EU member states combined own 62.8 per cent of the EBRD’s capital.
+It should pay close attention to how this dispute plays out.
 The bank not only has to adhere to the EU’s climate goals, implying coal phaseouts across the EU, but it also has resettlement standards that are being clearly broken.

 Having lent money to fund new diggers for the Maritsa East mines, the EBRD now needs to make sure that people in Beli Bryag, whose lands will be dug up using these machines, are not left in the streets.
 Beyond that, the EBRD should steer clear of any similar support for the coal business.